Slavic Studies

 Six semesters of coursework in Russian language (from first- through third-year Russian) or the equivalent.

-Select one of the following surveys:
+Select one of the surveys.
+(See list above.)

 Concentration in Slavic (Non-Russian) Language and Culture